doriansmiley/typescript-starter/README.md

+# Simple CLI for Starting TypeScript Projects
+This CLI will generate a boilerplate project with eslint, husky, prettier, and .github.
+It will also include a change log.
+Webpack is setup by default with UMD module support to enable testing in Karma + Jasmine.
+Browserfy is installed, so it if you prefer to import modules you can.

 # Getting Started With Schematics

 This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.